Skip to content

 • Image: redis:6

-The containers communicate over a dedicated Docker bridge network named linuxpatch-app-network.
+All containers operate within a custom bridge network named linuxpatch-app-network.

 Databases